veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 ```

 Let's go over this code step by step.
 First of all, we define a data structure
 that will be the output of our computation.
-For finding {% tex() %} K {% end
-%} means in a {% tex() %} D {% end %}-dimensional space, the function will
+For finding $K$ means in a
-return an instance of `KMeans<K, D>`.
-For example, if we want 4 clusters of
+$D$-dimensional space, the function will return an instance of `KMeans<K, D>`.
-3-dimensional RGB colors, we will have a `KMeans<4, 3>`.
-We also want to return
+For example, if we want 4 clusters of 3-dimensional RGB colors, we will have a
-the label of each pixel, i.e. the index of the mean of the cluster it belongs
+`KMeans<4, 3>`.
+We also want to return the label of each pixel, i.e. the index
-to.
-We will store that in the `labels` vector; yes, we will reluctantly have to
+of the mean of the cluster it belongs to.
+We will store that in the `labels`
-resort to the heap for this.
+vector; yes, we will reluctantly have to resort to the heap for this.

 ```rust
 pub(crate) struct KMeans<const K: usize, const D: usize> {